Open-EO/openeo.org/documentation/1.0/developers/profiles/processes.md

   - Parameter `context`: is supported and passed to the callback
 - **`apply`**
   - Parameter `process`: At least all processes (up to the level of this requirement) in the categories `comparison`, `logic` and `math` can be used (also in a chain of processes).
+  - Parameter `context`: is supported and passed to the callback
 - **`apply_dimension`**
   - Parameter `process`: At least all processes (up to the level of this requirement) in the categories `array`, `comparison`, `logic` and `math` can be used (also in a chain of processes).
   - Parameter `context`: is supported and passed to the callback